Cincinnati Bengals schedule this week

-- The Bengals face the Minnesota Vikings at home in Week 1 of the NFL season.
+- The Bengals beat the Minnesota Vikings 27-24 at home in Week 1 of the NFL season.

 - Their Week 10 bye is set between games against the Cleveland Browns and Las Vegas Raiders (Nov.
 7 and Nov.
 21).

-- Sportsnaut predicts the Bengals will end the season in last place in the AFC North with a 4-13 record.
+- Sportsnaut originally predicted the Bengals would end the season in last place in the AFC North with a 4-13 record.

 All our predictions are based on the Bengals keeping and starting these key players: